Bridging the digital gap

 The demand for the further digitalisation of automotive supply chain processes with APIs continues to grow.
 An Odette API Experts Group is set up to monitor existing implementations and to evaluate new standardisation requirements and fields of application for the technology.

-New publication: Automotive Supply Chain API for Transport T & T
+Publication: Automotive Supply Chain API for Transport T & T

 30 Sept 2021